ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: Introduction

 As such motivated, a secure aggregation protocol \google is proposed in~\cite{bonawitz2017practical}.
-In \google, the local updates are masked before being sent to the server, using the private and shared random vectors, such that the shared parts can be canceled out when aggregated.
-One of the major challenges for \google is the communication load, which grows quadratically with the number of users $N$.
-There has been a series of works that aim to improve the communication efficiency of \google~(see, e.g.,~\cite{so2021turbo,bell2020secure,choi2020communication,zhao2021information,schlegel2021codedpaddedfl,yang2021lightsecagg,jahani2022swiftagg}).
-For instance, recently in \cite{jahani2022swiftagg+}, \texttt{SwiftAgg+} has been proposed which significantly reduces the communication overheads without any compromise on worst-case information-theoretic security, and achieves optimal communication loads within diminishing gaps for secure aggregation.
+In \google, the local updates are masked before being sent to the server, using private and shared random vectors, such that the shared parts can be canceled out when aggregated.
+One of the major challenges for \google is the communication load, which grows quadratically with the number of users.
+There has been a series of works aiming to improve the communication efficiency of \google~(see, e.g.,~\cite{so2021turbo,bell2020secure,choi2020communication,zhao2021information,schlegel2021codedpaddedfl,yang2021lightsecagg,jahani2022swiftagg}).
+For instance, \texttt{SwiftAgg+}, recently proposed in \cite{jahani2022swiftagg+}, significantly reduces the communication overheads without any compromise on worst-case information-theoretic security, and achieves optimal communication loads within diminishing gaps for secure aggregation.

 In~\cite{so2021turbo,bell2020secure,choi2020communication,zhao2021information,schlegel2021codedpaddedfl,yang2021lightsecagg,jahani2022swiftagg,jahani2022swiftagg+}, the \emph{honest-but-curious} model for secure aggregation is considered in which users correctly follow the protocol but some of them may try to gather information about other users' private information, potentially through collusion.
-However, some studies have also addressed the \emph{malicious} model in which Byzantine adversaries have more capabilities and may run poisoning attacks, i.e., manipulate their inputs to change the outcome of the aggregation~\cite{shen2016auror,bagdasaryan2020backdoor}.
+However, some studies have also addressed the \emph{malicious} model in which Byzantine adversaries have more capabilities and may run poisoning attacks, i.e., manipulate their inputs to change the outcome of the aggregation~\cite{shen2016auror,bagdasaryan2020backdoor,9945997}.
 The problem of robustness against Byzantine adversaries in distributed and federated learning is well-researched in two categories: distance-based methods \cite{blanchard2017machine,guerraoui2018hidden,fung2018mitigating,yin2018byzantine} and validation data-based methods \cite{xie2019zeno,xie2020zeno++}.
 However, those defenses come with some potential privacy issues, as they require the server to process the local model updates.